 How would Richard use her?
-If she wanted it he would support her, demand nothing of her...
+He would support her, demand nothing of her...

 But there were things she wouldn't be free to do, once married to Richard.
 Like this; here, with Carmelo.
-One hand stroked her nipple, the other, all unawares, had infiltrated under her skirt and stroked her inner thighs.
+One hand was stroking her nipple, the other, all unawares, had infiltrated under her skirt and was stroking her inner thighs.

 But how would Richard use her?
 This was important, she decided.
-She must figure this out, while she lay here in a warm bath of pleasure...could she e-mail Richard asking?
+She had to figure this out, while she lay here in this warm bath of pleasure...could she write Richard asking?